expertsystems/docker-files-public/resin/README.md

-# Resin docker image
+# Resin docker image `Dockerfile`
 [CentOS](https://hub.docker.com/_/centos/) based base image with [Resin](http://caucho.com/products/resin) running on Oracle JDK 8.

 Also adds [MySQL Connector/J](http://dev.mysql.com/downloads/connector/j/) 5.1.38 to `/var/resin/webapp-jars`.
-If you need this, make sure to include
+If you need want to make use of this, make sure to include
 ```xml
  <class-loader>
   ...